 Establishing summer annual forages in dry conditions-consider using a planter rather than a drill.
-In 2003 due to minimal soil moisture conditions, Extension test plots at AGCARES, Dawson Co., were established in late June using a planter rather than a drill.
+In 2003-2004 due to minimal soil moisture conditions, Extension test plots at AGCARES, Dawson Co., were established in late June using a planter rather than a drill.
 We did not believe we had enough control over seed placement with our older drill hence establishment was more important to us than potential forage yield.
 We achieved excellent results using a planter on 40-inch rows.
 We were able to move soil to get to moisture which we could not have done with a drill.
-In spite of only 4.5" of rain on the crop from late June through mid-October, we averaged 2.7 dry tons of forage per acre.
-We used a seeding rate of ~10 lbs./A rather than the 15 lbs./A we would have used with a drill, which saved us about \$2/A on seed costs.
+In spite of only 4.5" of rain in 2003 on the crop from late June through mid-October, we averaged 2.7 dry tons of forage per acre.
+Results were over 4 tons/A in 2004.
+We used a seeding rate of ~8-10 lbs./A rather than the 15 lbs./A we would have used with a drill, which saved us about \$2/A on seed costs.

 A take-home lesson from our 2003 Dawson Co. experience is that establishment was important, and if you have an older drill with limited ability to adequately place seed then using a planter may be a good idea, especially if you are on a 30-inch row spacing.
-The way 2004 is shaping up for many producers we may face increasing forages demands since it is too dry in many areas to drill sorghum/sudan.
 In addition, grazing cattle will walk between the rows if the forage spacing is at least 20-24" hence they don't tromp the stubble and regrowth potential is improved.

-Summer forage seed production contracts: Numerous seed companies in the Crosbyton-Lubbock-Plainview-Muleshoe-Hereford region contract seed production for hybrid sorghum and sorghum/sudan forages; hybrid pearl, German, and proso millet; hegari, sumac, and other forages.
+Summer forage seed production contracts: Numerous seed companies in the Crosbyton-Lubbock-Plainview-Muleshoe-Hereford region contract seed production for hybrid sorghum and sorghum/sudan forages; hybrid pearl, German, and proso millet; hegari, early sumac, and other forages.
 Returning growers are usually given the first opportunity, but call area companies you are familiar with your inquiries.